 For a long time Adobe has been number one when it comes to creative software.
 And for designers who can afford its Creative Cloud packages, Adobe's offering of industry-leading tools, including Photoshop CC, Illustrator CC, InDesign CC and more can be too tempting to resist.

 This year has seen challengers to the throne though, with competitors first coming forward with powerful alternatives to Photoshop and great alternatives to InDesign to try and convince Adobe-doubters to jump ship.
-But what if you can't even stretch to Affinity's one-off payment?
+But what if you can't even stretch to their one-off payment plans?
 What if you're operating on a budget of nothing or you simply want to check out a new tool that might offer a way of working that suits you better?

 Well, you're in luck, because here are six Adobe Creative Cloud alternatives that are free to download.

 Looking for a free version of Photoshop?
 Pixlr is one of your best shouts.
 While it's designed for non-professionals, the cloud-based set of photo editors include some pretty advanced tools, such as cropping, red-eye removal and teeth whitening.

 Suitable for iOS and Android, Pixlr is available to use on desktops, tablets and smartphones, or it can be used as a web app.
 And thanks to its similar layout to Photoshop, Pixlr is easy to pick up if you're already familiar with Adobe software.

 If you've always wanted to give Lightroom a whirl, be sure to try RawTherapee.
 As its name suggests, this tool is capable of editing Raw photo files, as well as other formats.

 With its extensive range of editing tools, you'll be able to correct distortion, boost colours, recover details and much more.
 These aren't basic capabilities either.
 Due to its advanced options, RawTherapee allows users to tweak their photos until they're looking exactly how they want.